jamesrharwood/srqr/items/data_analysis.md

 Specify the unit of analysis.

-Explain the rationale underlying different decisions made throughout the data analysis process to provide as much transparency as possible.^2^ [2.
-In some approaches researchers use memoing or bracketing to make their reflections, interpretations, and links among passages explicit and more transparent to others.]{.aside}
+Explain the rationale underlying different decisions made throughout the data analysis process to provide as much transparency as possible^[In some approaches researchers use memoing or bracketing to make their reflections, interpretations, and links among passages explicit and more transparent to others.].

 If observations that contrast or deviate from identified concepts or themes were important to your analysis, describe how these discrepancies were handled during the analysis.

-If you drew upon a theoretical perspective or framework during analysis, describe theoretical or other influences on your analysis scheme or categories if they exist.^3^ [3.
-If you identified a theoretical perspective or framework early in the conception of the study or after reviewing some or all of their data, consider referring to these as “sensitizing concepts” to acknowledge that the approach is inductive, but with influence from relevant theory, models, or organizational schemes.
-Alternatively, explain that themes were developed from the data with no external influences.]{.aside}
+If you drew upon a theoretical perspective or framework during analysis, describe theoretical or other influences on your analysis scheme or categories if they exist^[If you identified a theoretical perspective or framework early in the conception of the study or after reviewing some or all of their data, consider referring to these as “sensitizing concepts” to acknowledge that the approach is inductive, but with influence from relevant theory, models, or organizational schemes.
+Alternatively, explain that themes were developed from the data with no external influences.].

 Describe which members of the research team are involved in data analysis and what perspective(s) they bring to the analysis.